kim3-sudo/screamingroomba/docs/guide/assembly.rst

 3. Remove the top lid to the dustpan and either cleanly remove it or just snap it off - we no longer need it, and it's taking up valuable space that we need to route wiring.
 4. Using a small amount of industrial-strength Velcro (if possible, avoid using the chicken-shit consumer-grade stuff, the adhesive fails too easily when heated), attach the 5vDC USB battery bank to the bottom of the dustpan.
 Align the bank so that the output port faces towards the front of the robot.
 5. Depending on the shape of your battery bank, you might be able to attach the motor driver battery pack to the top of the USB battery bank.
 If your USB power bank is round, then you'll probably need to mount your motor driver battery pack next to the USB power bank.
 Using some industrial-strength Velcro, attach the battery pack to the dustpan.
 Align the battery pack so that the pigtail faces the front of the robot.
+6. Prepare the rest of the underside of the robot by removing the four screws holding the bottom protective plate on.
+All four screws are captive.
+7. Remove the single screw holding the sweeper brush in, then pull the brush straight up and out.
+The brush is friction-mounted with a screw, so you might need to pull kind of hard.
+8. Pull the entire bottom protective plate out.
+7. Remove the brush assembly by removing the four screws holding it into place, then slide it straight up.
+You may need to wiggle it slightly.
+All screws holding the brush assembly are captive.

 Optionally, you can drill two holes beside each battery pack, then use a zip-tie to cinch it down and secure it better to the dustpan.
 Be careful to not overtighten the zip-ties, especially on the motor driver's battery pack.
 Be careful when cutting the zip-ties to not puncture any of the battery packs.